Whatsapp Icon

 Remember, it's essential to listen to your body and adjust your activities based on how you're feeling.
 Always communicate with your healthcare team before making significant changes to your activity level or routine.

-Keywords: Acute Lymphoblastic Leukemia, ALL patients, gentle exercise, mindfulness, nutritious diet, rest and relaxation, creative hobbies
+Keywords: Acute Lymphoblastic Leukemia, ALL patients, gentle exercise, mindfulness, nutritious diet, rest, creative hobbies

 Self-Care Activities for Acute Lymphoblastic Leukemia (ALL)